Report: Seattle hotelier Ambassador Gordon Sondland accused of sexual misconduct by three women

 The publications said Vogel, as a source in the articles, was not involved in editorial decisions and that Portland Monthly had brought in ProPublica to independently report on her allegations.

-A second woman, Janis Solis, a work associate at the time, accused Sondland of exposing himself to her during a business interaction a decade ago.
-During a subsequent meeting, Sondland brought Solis to his penthouse at Hotel Theodore (then called the Roosevelt Hotel), where he tried to forcibly kiss her, sticking his tongue down her throat.
+A second woman, Jana Solis, a work associate at the time, accused Sondland of exposing himself to her during a business interaction a decade ago.
+During a subsequent meeting, Sondland brought Solis to his penthouse at Hotel Theodore (then called the Roosevelt Hotel), where Solis says he tried to forcibly kiss her, sticking his tongue down her throat.

 After she wriggled away and “made her lack of interest clear,” Sondland later called her “screaming about job performance,” the ProPublica article stated.